cyx2015s/factorio-quality-calc/README.md

 > 1 / module.ublm(module.zivr(0.025*2,0.8))[3][5]
 24.0 --- A space casino filled with normal quality module outputs 1 legendary asteroid chunk every 24 rare ones inputed.
 You can treat it the same as from normal to rare when quality levels are not all unlocked.
 ```

+## Mod

+I also made a mod that uses this code, with a simple user interface.
+If you need more precise control, use the lua code for now.

+The mod silently refuses to calculate when you get more items after one cycle, or the quality bonus is greater than 100%.